niels-lubbes/surface_equivalence/README.md

 sol3 = {c0:1, c1:0, c2:0     , c3:-r0*r1, c4:1, c5:r0, c6:0 , c7:0, c8:0, c9:-2*r0, c10:r1   , c11:2       , c12:-2*r0*r1}
 sol_lst = [sol0, sol1, sol2, sol3]
 ```
 For each of the four solutions we compose the corresponding
-compatible reparametrization with `gg`.
+compatible reparametrization with gg.
 Notice that after
 we substitute a solution the components have a non-trivial
 greatest common divisor.